If you think a child is in immediate danger

 Tips to help you complete our form

 We have taken steps to protect you and the child you're concerned about - so this form will time out after 4 hours.
 However, if you're using Google Chrome, this does depend on your personal browser settings.

-To ensure the information you're sharing with us remains confidential and private, you can:
+To ensure the information you're sharing with us is secure, you can:

 - switch to private browsing on the browser you are using to complete this form

 - clear your browsing data (internet history) immediately after you've submitted the form

 - reset the password on your computer, phone or device - choosing a secure password that no one else knows.

 To help you complete the form we have a chatbot called NAT.
 NAT will ask you for further information, if needed, at the end of each page of the form.
 Please tell NAT as much information as you can to help us deal with your concerns.

 There are some things it may be helpful to know or think about before you start.